Learning Center

 Ultimately, the formula you use to measure system availability is a matter of personal preference.

-Maintenance managers rely on this availability to determine how effectively existing maintenance strategies, activities, and schedules are maintaining uptime.
+Maintenance managers rely on system availability metrics to determine how well their existing maintenance strategies are working.
+It’s a good way to gauge if your current maintenance activities and schedules are maintaining uptime or not.

+Importantly, system availability also helps organizations gain insight into their profitability.
 The amount of time a critical asset remains operational is directly proportional to facility output and performance.
-For example, automobile manufacturers lose an estimated $50,000 per minute, or $3 million per hour, to downtime.
-While most industries lose considerably less, averages still range tens of thousands of dollars per hour.
+For example, downtime costs automobile manufacturers an estimated $50,000 per minute or $3 million per hour.
+While most industries lose considerably less, the average is still tens of thousands of dollars per hour.

 As previously mentioned, the more uptime your team experiences, the better your company’s bottom line.
 Here are three simple ways to improve system availability: